Scalp Trouble: Slightly Daffy

-Friz Freleng remade the cartoon in Technicolor and was released in June 17, 1944, under the name Slightly Daffy.
+Friz Freleng remade the cartoon in Technicolor and was released as part of the Merrie Melodies series on June 17, 1944, under the name Slightly Daffy.
 Unlike the remakes directed by Clampett, the short is mostly a frame-by-frame remake.
 However, it features new voice recordings, a few new animated scenes, and re-orchestrated music.
 The Blue Ribbon reissue is approximately 49 seconds shorter than the original cartoon.

 The short also reused scenes from other old cartoons, such as Johnny Smith and Poker-Huntas (By Tex Avery) for the first few scenes of the Indians, and The Hardship of Miles Standish (Also by Freleng) for the scene of the Indians firing their bows.